KeanuDecleene/portfolio/README.md

 The goal of this site is to serve as a central hub for employers, collaborators, and anyone interested in my portfolio

-Key Features:

-- Built with React using JavaScript
-- Powered by Vite for development and builds
-- Styled using Bootstrap and CSS
-- Hosted on GitHub Pages for free, and reliable deployment
-- Fully responsive across devices